zhullyb/monyhar/monyhar/tools/metrics/histograms/README.md

 *Exception:* It is ok to delete the metadata for any histogram that has never been recorded to.
-For example, it's fine to correct a typo where the histogram name in the metadata does not match the name in the Chromium source code.
+For example, it's fine to correct a typo where the histogram name in the metadata does not match the name in the Monyhar source code.

 ### Patterned Histograms